Credit and reduced volume of learning (RVL)

 - Log in to the Sydney Student portal

 - Select the ‘My Studies’ tab, followed by the ‘Application for credit and/or recognition for prior learning’

 - Fill out the online form and attach your supporting documentation

 What happens next?

-Once you have accepted credit or RPL, it cannot be removed from your record.
+Once you have accepted credit or RVL, it cannot be removed from your record.
 It is important that you plan your degree and future study plans carefully when accepting any offer.